Our legal services are targeted to individuals who need representation in DCFS administrative hearings and investigations in Illinois.

-If you are seeking legal assistance with a case in one of these areas, please try CARPLS, Illinois Legal Aid Online or the Illinois State Bar Association Lawyer Referral Service.
+If you are seeking legal assistance with a case in an area we do not generally handle, please try CARPLS, Illinois Legal Aid Online or the Illinois State Bar Association Lawyer Referral Service.

 We charge sliding-scale fees for legal services.
 Our fees are determined based on your income and the size of your family.
 Families whose incomes are below 125% of the federal poverty guidelines are eligible for free or pro bono services and other clients may be eligible for partial fee reductions under our fee schedule.
 In order to have us determine the appropriate fees in each case, clients must complete the attached Affidavit of Assets and Liabilities and The Family Support Affidavit as well as the Prospective Client Information Sheet.

 Even if your case does fall within our case acceptance guidelines, please be aware that we cannot give any individualized advice about your case without doing a screening by telephone, and no attorney-client relationship is created by your contact with our offices unless and until you are notified by our staff that your case has been accepted for representation by our legal staff.
 Fees for service following screening may be applied in accordance with our sliding scale fee schedule.

-If you believe your case falls within the above guidelines and you are requesting legal assistance with a current legal matter, please call and leave a message with your name and telephone number on our Intake line at 1-312-251-9800 x18.
+If you believe your case falls within the above guidelines and you are requesting legal assistance with a current legal matter, please call and leave a message with your name and telephone number on our Intake line at 312-251-9800 x18.
 Our office will return your call as soon as possible, and will proceed with your case based on our following 3-step intake process:

 Please help us make justice for families a reality.
 Please make contribution to the Family Defense Center today: